of graduate employers say relevant experience is essential to getting a job with them

 - SPECIALISE YOUR STUDIES – Choose from an extensive range of optional modules to suit your career aims, from Small Restaurant Management to International Marketing

-- PRACTICAL APPLICATION – Put your hospitality training into practice by working in our award-winning restaurants on campus
+- PRACTICAL APPLICATION – Put your hospitality training into practice by working in our award-winning restaurant on campus

 - INDUSTRY APPROVED – Our course is accredited by the Institute of Hospitality, giving you additional professional recognition when you graduate